ibm-cloud-docs/codeengine/deploy-multiple-regions.md

 For more information, see [Working with Edge functions](/docs/cis?topic=cis-edge-functions).

-For example, the following action code can be used to failover across the HTTP endpoints of the applications that you deployed in Step 3.
+For example, the following action code can be used to fail over across the HTTP endpoints of the applications that you deployed in Step 3.

 ```javascript
 addEventListener('fetch', (event) => {